 I'm an accredited psychotherapeutic counsellor and have trained also in embodied movement therapy.
 Many of my clients are drawn to work with me because of my body-oriented approach, however, I support Adults from all walks of life who have often reached the point where they've tried everything they can to deal with their problems, and/or have felt overwhelmed by them.
-If you choose counselling with me, I will aim to build trust and empower you early on in the work.
-Some clients need only a few sessions to find their way forward with an issue whilst others seek a long-term therapeutic relationship in counselling to work through deep relational wounds or more deeply embedded pain.
+I recognise that feeling heard and seen is the starting point.
+I aim to build trust and empower my clients early on in the work, and often, people recognise after a few sessions whether they are looking for a shorter or longer term support.

 Training, qualifications & experience